Automate your development process

 Setting up your Android project for a release build

-First of all, you have to set up code signing for generating release build.
+First of all, you have to set up code signing for generating a release build.

 Generating a keystore

-If you don’t already have a keystore created, you can use the following command from your Terminal to generate one.
+If you haven’t already created a keystore, you can use the following command from your terminal to generate one.

 keytool -genkey -v -keystore keystore_name.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000